History of cartography: French cartography

 Jean-Baptiste Colbert, the secretary of home affairs and prominent member of Louis XIV's royal court, set out to develop the resource base of the nation and to develop a system of infrastructure that could restore the French economy.
 He wanted to generate income for the high expenses incurred by Louis XIV.
 What Colbert lacked in his pursuit of the development of the economy was a map of the entire country.
 France, like all other countries of Europe, operated on local knowledge.
 Within France, there were local systems of measuring weight and taxes; a uniform notion of land surveying did not exist.
 The advancements made by the members of the Académie des Sciences proved instrumental as a tool to aid reform within the nation.
 Cartography was an important element in two major reforms undertaken by Colbert: the reform of the royal forest, a project undertaken beginning in 1661, and naval reform, initiated in 1664.

-In 1663–1664 Colbert tried to collect information from the provinces in order to accurately assess the income within the kingdom, necessary information for economic and tax reform.
+In 1663–1664 Colbert tried to collect information from the provinces to accurately assess the income within the kingdom, necessary information for economic and tax reform.
 Colbert asked the provincial representatives of the king, the intendants, to gather existing maps of territory within the provinces and check them for accuracy.
 If they were found not to be accurate, the Royal Geographer, Nicolas Sanson, was to edit them, basing his information on the reports prepared by the intendants.
 The operation did not succeed because the Académie des Sciences did not believe it had a strong enough basis in cartographic methodology.
 The importance of cartography to the mechanisms of the state, however, continued to grow.